 Skip to main content

-SMS Frequency Guidelines: What’s Too Much?
+SMS Marketing Frequency: What’s Too Much?

 How many texts are too many?
 Discover SMS frequency best practices to stay helpful, not spammy.

-Considering an SMS marketing campaign?
-SMS marketing tends to be the most sensitive of all marketing channels.
 For many marketers, it can feel daunting to find the right balance between text marketing frequency and driving value for your business.
 Some businesses opt to avoid this marketing channel altogether to avoid alienating their existing customer base.

 Don't stray away from SMS marketing and leave money on the table.
 Read on to learn all about SMS frequency, why it matters, and how to find the right balance for your business.